morsecodemedia/scratch-datamaps/README.md

 # scratch-datamaps
-A toss away repo just to mess with some D3 and map charta
+A toss away repo just to mess with some D3 and map charts

+`npm install datamaps`